gilzow/coding-standards/Steps to update wordpress.md

 29. Visit the site and verify things look ok
 30. Run a link check and verify that there are no broken internal links
 31. Fix any broken external links, or assign to the appropriate party

+If you run into an ssl cert issue while upgrading a multinetwork site, [this page](https://wordpress.org/support/topic/failed-update-network-attempt-after-upgrading-to-341)